AccelByte/accelbyte-csharp-sdk/docs/samples/title-matchmaking.md

 - Download the latest [AccelByte .NET (C#) SDK](https://github.com/AccelByte/accelbyte-csharp-sdk)
 - Read [.NET (C#) SDK Getting Started Guide](https://docs.accelbyte.io/guides/customization/csharp-sdk-guide.html#tutorials) on how to integrate SDK into your project.
 - AWS account with enough permission to deploy Lambda function (optional).
-- At least two username registered in AccelByte Cloud for testing purpose.
+- At least two username registered in AccelByte Gaming Services for testing purpose.

 ## Using Sample Applications
 ### Local Server
 - For local server sample application, go to `samples/AccelByte.Sdk.Sample.TitleMatchmaking.LocalServer` directory.
 - Build the application using `dotnet build`.
-- Configure environment variables for AccelByte Cloud connection or use JSON config file as mentioned in project's [README](https://github.com/AccelByte/accelbyte-csharp-sdk/tree/main/samples/AccelByte.Sdk.Sample.TitleMatchmaking.LocalServer/README.md).
+- Configure environment variables for AccelByte Gaming Services connection or use JSON config file as mentioned in project's [README](https://github.com/AccelByte/accelbyte-csharp-sdk/tree/main/samples/AccelByte.Sdk.Sample.TitleMatchmaking.LocalServer/README.md).
 - Run the application using `dotnet run`.
 Or if using JSON config file, run using `dotnet run --sdk-config <json file>`.

 ### Matchmaking Client
 - For matchmaking client sample application, go to `samples/AccelByte.Sdk.Sample.TitleMatchmaking.Client` directory.
 - Build the application using `dotnet build`.
-- Configure environment variables for AccelByte Cloud connection or use JSON config file as mentioned in project's [README](https://github.com/AccelByte/accelbyte-csharp-sdk/tree/main/samples/AccelByte.Sdk.Sample.TitleMatchmaking.Client/README.md).
+- Configure environment variables for AccelByte Gaming Services connection or use JSON config file as mentioned in project's [README](https://github.com/AccelByte/accelbyte-csharp-sdk/tree/main/samples/AccelByte.Sdk.Sample.TitleMatchmaking.Client/README.md).
 - You can choose to configure user's credentials directly using JSON file or command line options.
 Refer to the README on how to use it.
 - Make sure you run local server sample application first.
 - Run the application using `dotnet run`.